|

 1892

-in one (a chronophotographic device), making a
+and projector in one (a chronophotographic device),

-and were of his brother Emil.
+frames and were of his brother Emil.
 He called it his Bioskop

 and by 1895 it was projecting two rolls of film at the same time.